The Academic Program Review (APR) Office

 The primary role of the APR Office is to oversee and monitor all components of the APR Process at the University of New Mexico and to assist academic programs through the process of preparing a unit Self-Study Report, organizing and preparing for a Site-Visit from an external review team, and engaging in action planning for the future.

 The APR Process is necessary for the university’s accreditation by the Higher Learning Commission (HLC) of the North Central Association in order to satisfy accreditation criteria.
-The university was last accredited in April 2009, while the current reaccreditation should be completed in 2019.
+The university was last accredited in August 2019, with the next reaccreditation scheduled for 2028/29.
 Materials related to these accreditations by the HLC can be found at UNM HLC Accreditation 2018-19.
 The organization’s ongoing evaluation and assessment processes provide reliable evidence of institutional effectiveness that clearly informs strategies for continuous improvement.